rocketcode-dev/content/content/draft/every-api-connect/every-api-connect.md

 ## NTP Services Configured

-The clocks on all nodes must be in sync.
+NTP is listed first because its importance cannot be overstated.
+The clocks on all nodes of all subsystems must be in sync.
 A lot of weird problems can happen if they drift apart.
+And these weird problems can lead to data loss.

 This is particularly problematic with OVA installations.
 By default, the API Connect appliances use Ubuntu's NTP services, but many API Connect installations do not have access to the internet, and, thus, cannot reach Ubuntu's NTP service.
 It doesn't take long for the node's locks to drift out of sync, even if they are running on the same VMWare host.
 On new installations, you may provide an extra values file to configure NTP, but on existing installations, [you must configure timesyncd by hand](/article/ntp-on-api-connect).

+## Backups

+IBM has one backup and restore strategy that is supported [[doc]](https://www.ibm.com/docs/en/api-connect/10.0.1.x?topic=mac-backing-up-restoring).
+Many companies use vMotion and they will usually have success with that, but IBM cannot provide support when things go wrong unless the supported backup mechanism is available.
+Note: when operating two data centers, the backups should reside in the backup datacenter, not the primary one, because in case the primary datacenter goes down, the backup files must be available to the backup datacenter.

+Note that analytics backups require S3-compatible storage.

 ## Notification Templates